-Since people are the most valuable organization’s assets, high potential employees are even more valuable.
+Since people are the most valuable organization’s assets, high-potential employees are even more valuable.
 Therefore, it is very important to conduct a potential employee assessment, especially for the leadership role in the organization.

 What is potential?

-Throughout our journey in helping organizations in their High-potential programs, we found out that a lot of organizations establish such a programs without even putting a clear definition for “Potential.”
+Throughout our journey in helping organizations with their High-potential programs, we found out that a lot of organizations establish such programs without even putting a clear definition for “Potential.”
 We can define “Potential” simply as: Someone’s ability to succeed in a bigger position or role in the future.
-To be more specific, we here are talking about someone’s ability to grow and handle a more complicated position with more responsibilities and larger budget and staff.
+To be more specific, we here are talking about someone’s ability to grow and handle a more complicated position with more responsibilities and a larger budget and staff.

 How do potential and performance differ?